vinayhosamane/DesignPatterns/README.md

 # DesignPatterns
-Practican experimentation of atleast 20 design patterns available in the open internet for all developers.
+Practical experimentation of atleast 20 design patterns available in the open internet for all developers.

 ### Behavioural Design Patterns
 - [x] Memento